niambhs/simple-bosh-release/README.md

  -	So, second problem - build artifcats, how do I get these in to my simple bosh release?
     1. Where do my build artifacts reside?
     2. When in Ruby, we create Gem Files!
+    3. Many attempts were made to create Gem files and the awakening of my family meant I abandoned Ruby!
+The reason was, compiling code was not the priority, generating a built artifact was!
+So, I moved on to produce a simple Java file.